-Figure 45 - Segmentation of VDE payload
+Figure 43 - Segmentation of VDE payload

 Segments may span multiple fragments, but not multiple data sessions.
-EDM sentence data should normally be added as one segment.
 Only when a segment is found to span multiple data sessions, may the segment be split into multiple segments to align segments on data session boundaries.
-See Figure 46.
+See Figure 44.